A fair practice of science

 • Humans have been degraded to evolved animals;

 • Artificial Intelligence has been degraded to simulation of behavior, by which innovation - the artificial implementation of natural intelligence - is blocked;

 • Knowledge technology (semantics, meaning) has been degraded to linking of keywords, by which innovation - the artificial implementation of natural meaning - is blocked;

 • The myth of the existence of extraterrestrial life is kept alive to support the theory of evolution: “If it can happen here, it can happen anywhere”;

 • Also the fear of domination by extraterrestrial life, computers, robots or so-called “emergence of super-intelligence” is kept alive to support this invalid theory: microbes -> vegetation -> animals -> humans -> computers or aliens;

 • All sorts of excuses are invented to keep the theory of evolution alive: Dark Matter and Dark Energy don't exist, but otherwise the galaxies rotate too slow for the Big Bang theory.
-Strings (of the string theory) don't exist, but otherwise is the evolution theory does not match with reality.
+The String theory is adjusted to support the Big Bang theory.
 The multiverse (multi-universe) doesn't exist, but otherwise the String theory has a problem.
 The Oort cloud doesn't exist, but otherwise the Big Bang theory can't explain where comets "still" come from (after the assumed billions of years);

 • Et cetera.